 - sign and stamp (unless the Client has no stamp) the final page

 - scan the whole document and e-mail it back to the Company (snail mail is superfluous)

 Website for the Company display reference pricing for multi-client sessions.
 Unless the Client is in a specific Accounts Receivable situation with the Company, this reference pricing applies.

-Prices can be revised at any time, but the prices in a signed agreement are guaranteed against later change.
+As a general rule, although prices can be revised at any time, prices in a signed agreement are guaranteed against later change.

 Multi-client sessions enjoy a volume discount system depending on how many trainees a single Client sends to a given session (not how many trainees the session gets in total).

-In-house training sessions that use the exact curriculum of their multi-client counterpart carry a flat-rate training cost no higher than the cost of 7 (seven) independent registrations with their multi-client pricing.
+In-house training sessions that use the exact curriculum of their multi-client counterpart carry a flat-rate training cost allowing up to 10 trainees per session.

 Any Client that has paid €1,500+ net over the elapsed year at the time of signature can enjoy our loyalty discount—if available—for a multi-client registration.

 For in-room, in-house sessions outside Paris and its two immediate city rings, the agreement carries an expense item.